osztenkurden/CS-GO-Observer-Custom-HUD/README.md

  - I installed NW.js (nwjs.io) to C:\nw
  - I unpacked this whole script to C:\server
  - I run command in cmd "C:\nw\nw.exe C:\server"

 I'm not good at this stuff, I've probably made milions of mistakes and anyone with experience could have done it better.
-But I was the first :)
+But I was the first :) Also if I can, I will help with problems.

+Somewhere there is "pgl example.zip" which contains server.js configured to look kinda-like PGL's HUD and files needed.
+Sorry there is such a mess :c

 ## Main methods
 It's worth noting all methods return JSONs or `false` boolean, so be prepared for that.